Get the Best Travel Insurance in Singapore

 Other Factors to Consider

 While most travel insurances cover expenses for sports injuries, you should make sure to check which leisure activities are covered by your insurance company.
 This is because not every sports category might be covered by your travel insurance package.
 For example, bungee jumping might be covered while sky diving is not.
+Similarly, some plans may cover your sports equipment, while others may not.
 This is especially the case for more "economy" or "standard" travel insurance packages, so just make sure your got your bases covered before committing to a specific plan.
 We hope this guide helps inform you well enough to know what to look for when shopping for the best travel insurance.